The Blueprint Way (TBW) is an online coaching & counselling service helping ambitious Black & Brown women thrive, from the inside out.

 I help women move from trauma, overwhelm, and disappointment, to impact, legacy and purpose.

-As a counsellor, I provide talking therapy to resolve mental health issues; as a coach I support clients in achieving their life and career goals.
+As a counsellor, I provide talking therapy to resolve mental health issues; as a coach I support clients in achieving life and career goals.

 As an Emotional Wealth Strategist I combine my therapeutic, goal achievement and change management approaches to help you manage your mental health, reset your relationships and practically pursue your purpose.